Ajwerth/collection-o-dogs/README.md

 I spent about 3-4 hour on this app, it isn't 100% complete, but I feel I have gotten it to a good point in that amount of time.
 If I was going to spend more time on this app there are a few thigns I would tackle.

-- First I would also creat a delete button on breeds that have been added to the collection.
+- First I would create a delete button on breeds that have been added to the collection.

 - I would also like to figure out how to stop the components from re-rendering everything you add a new dog to the collection.